The Good Nurse Review: Chastain Highlights True Crime Drama

 The Good Nurse does suffer a bit when it pivots towards a character-driven drama, with the second half not offering any truly effective moments.
 However, as a procedural, it is an engaging film that tackles the complex themes of medical negligence and bureaucratic cover-ups.
 It helps that Asomugha and Emmerich are incredibly solid as the often frustrated detectives closing in on Cullen.
 Ultimately though, the great Jessica Chastain is the film’s biggest asset, working hard to give the film a much-needed sense of realism.
 Although there are some missed opportunities, The Good Nurse should be another true crime hit for Netflix.

-The Good Nurse premiered at the 2022 BFI London Film Festival on October 10, 2022, and will be released globally on Netflix on October 26.
+The Good Nurse premiered at the 2022 BFI London Film Festival on October 10, 2022 and is now available to watch globally on Netflix.